easyxy1/ALeLaB/algorithm1.1/readme.txt

 When the messege "Finished." comes, it terminates.
 You can see the pdf file "example.pdf" in the root folder of the project.
 This show a graph about the result of learning.

-run with command line
-After you download "algorithm1.1" folder, you should open a terminal and go to the "algorithm1.1/src" folder.

-Type the following LINUX command to compile all the java files:

-javac learningbase/*.java nAutomata/*.java word/*.java reTodfa/*.java
-Then to run use:
-java test.Example

-When the messege "Finished." comes, it terminates.
-You can see the pdf file "example.pdf" in the root folder of the project.
-This show a graph about the result of learning.

 input example
 1. input a canonical expression.
 Before starting learning process, please input the target language and an initial alphabet.